 In El Centro, California 86 travels north-south along Fourth Street before turning west onto Adams Avenue and then north onto Imperial Avenue.
 Like other arterial state-maintained routes in Caltrans District XI, traffic signal street guide signs like this one on Wake Avenue contain the state highway route marker.
 Photo taken 04/20/13.

 California 86 follows Historic U.S. 99 from Calexico north to Indio.
 It starts at California 111 in Imperial County about midway between Calexico and Interstate 8.
 California 86 then travels north through Heber, El Centro, Imperial, and Brawley, then curves northwest through Westmorland and Salton City along the western edge of the Salton Sea.
 Passing to the northern edge of the Salton Sea, California 86 then bypasses Coachella, Mecca, and Indio before merging into Interstate 10.
 California 86 is an expressway from El Centro north to Brawley and again from Brawley north to Indio.
-A complete expressway route between Calexico and Indio is achieved via California 111 north, California 78 west, and California 86 north.
+As of March 2013, a complete expressway route between Calexico and Indio is achieved via California 111 north, California 78 west, and California 86 north.

 Created in 1964 with the elimination of U.S. 99 in Southern California, California 86 is a busy north-south state route that serves Riverside and Imperial Counties.
 Due to this increased traffic, California 86 was converted to expressway standards between El Centro and Brawley and again between Brawley and the Coachella Valley in stages through the 1990s and 2000s.
 The expressway configuration allowed for bypasses of various communities along the route as well as permanent passing lanes and a median divider in most cases.
 California 86 currently does not bypass Brawley, so the preferred "through route" from Calexico north is accomplished via California 111 and California 78, with the Brawley Bypass fully completed on October 30, 2012.1